 The Company's capital management objective is to safeguard its ability to function as a going concern to maintain and grow its operations and to fund its development activities.
 Microbix defines its capital to include any drawn portion of the revolving line of credit, shareholders' equity, long-term debt, and debentures.
-The capital at March 31, 2022 was \$29,062,588 (September 30, 2021 - \$25,093,066).
+The capital at June 30, 2022 was \$29,530,348 (September 30, 2021 - \$25,093,066).

 To date, the Company has used cash provided by operating activities, common equity issues, debentures, bank mortgage and other financing to fund its activities.
-The equity is provided through public offerings or private placements, the debentures are all controlled by private individuals known to the Company and the mortgage and other financing are with the Business Development Bank (BDC), FedDev and TD Bank.
+The equity is provided through net earnings, public offerings or private placements, the debentures are all controlled by private individuals known to the Company and the mortgage and other financing are with the Business Development Bank (BDC), FedDev and TD Bank.
 If possible, the Company tries to optimize its liquidity needs by non-dilutive sources, including cash provided by operating activities, investment tax credits, grants and interest income.
 The Company has a revolving line of credit of \$2,000,000 with its Canadian chartered bank, Note 7.

 The Company's general policy is to not pay dividends and retain cash to keep funds available to finance the Company's growth.
 Similarly, the Board of Directors may, from time to time, choose to declare a dividend in assets if warranted by circumstances.
-Similarly, the Board of Directors may, from time to time, choose to initiate a buy-back of issued common shares.
+Similarly, the Board of Directors may, from time to time, choose to initiate the repayment of debt or a buy-back of issued common shares via a normal-course issuer bid.
 There was no change during the year in how the Company defines its capital or how it manages its capital.